-You must maintain the Virtual SAN clusters in compliance with the Virtual SAN licensing model.
+Maintain the Virtual SAN clusters in compliance with the Virtual SAN licensing model.
 The total number of CPUs of all hosts in the cluster must not exceed the capacity of the Virtual SAN license that is assigned to the cluster.

 All licensed editions of vSphere 5.5 are compatible with Virtual SAN.
 For more information, see the VMware Tribal Knowledge blog VMware Virtual SAN Now Available.